tantaman/tantaman.github.io/content/2022-08-23-why-sqlite-why-now.md

 8. Put some low-value code into edge functions
 9. ?

-This is a lot of work and a lot of moving parts just to shorten the lenght of and reduce the number of round trips.
-A lot of work just solving incidental rather than essential complexity.
+This is a lot of work and a lot of moving parts just to shorten the length of and reduce the number of round trips.
+In other words, a lot of work solving incidental rather than essential complexity.
 Yeah, the work delivers business value by making your app faster but the work isn't tied to the business's core mission or competency.

 My 8th statement might raise some eyebrows.
 "Low value code."
 I say this because the example use cases for edge functions [certainly aren't very compelling](https://www.netlify.com/blog/edge-functions-explained/#example-edge-functions-use-cases).